Integral field spectrograph: Lenslet array

 Pros are 100% on-sky spatial filling when using a square or hexagonal lenslet shape, high throughput, accurate photometry and an easy to build IFU.
 A significant con is the suboptimal use of precious detector pixels (~ 50% loss at least) in order to avoid contamination between adjacent spectra.

-In 2009 the BIGRE lenslet array was proposed to correctly approach the case of spatial and spectral samplings above the Nyquist rate over diffraction limited scenes, as required to high-contrast imaging spectroscopy.
+In 2009 the BIGRE lenslet array was proposed to correctly approach the case of spatial and spectral samplings above the Nyquist rate over diffraction limited scenes, as required by high-contrast imaging spectroscopy.
 This optical concept widely improves the use of detector pixels thanks to the resulting spectrograph line spread function, minimizing inter-spectra crosstalk effects.

 Instruments like the Spectrographic Areal Unit for Research on Optical Nebulae (SAURON) on the William Herschel Telescope and the Spectro-Polarimetric High-Contrast Exoplanet Research (SPHERE) IFS subsystem on European Southern Observatory (ESO)'s Very Large Telescope (VLT) use this technique, in the TIGER and BIGRE version respectively.